How to build a pond

 Water purification occurs thanks to aerobic bacteria that live in symbiosis with the roots of aquatic plants.
 These bacteria are able to break down pollutants and organic substances that “foul the water” such as rotten leaves and fish excrement.
 The plants in turn feed on both the elements produced by the bacteria and the organic substances dissolved in the water.

 The process that leads to a perfectly balanced pond normally takes about a year from the time you place the appropriate species and quantities of aquatic plants.

 To learn more about how to have a naturally balanced and algae-free pond, download the free “Guide to Growing Aquatic Plants“.

 In the following years you will probably remove the baskets to thin out the plants, or perhaps to add some more of them, but you will not have to empty the pond again, except in exceptional cases, because otherwise you would damage the ecosystem that has been created over time.

 Now all you have to do is be proud of your work of art created in the garden and invite friends and family members to admire your beautiful pond!

 With a purchase of at least 100€ you gain access to Aquatic Plants Gold Exclusive and enjoy the following benefits:

 - free shipping (in major European countries, or discounted in other countries);

 - assistance services for 12 months;

-- 100% rooting guarantee (on water lilies, lotus flowers and marsh plants, recommended by us through the Easy Pond Kits or Pond Consultation, or chosen by carefully reading the plant data sheets on the website and planted according to the printed manuals included in the shipment);
+- opportunity to activate the 100% Growth Guarantee (on water lilies, lotus flowers and marsh plants, recommended by us through the Easy Pond Kits or Pond Consultation, or chosen by carefully reading the plant data sheets on the website and planted according to the printed manuals included in the shipment);

 - detailed videos on how to grow aquatic plants;